There are many world-class fisheries in the Lamar Valley of Yellowstone National Park, but Soda Butte Creek is a standout for many reasons.

 Soda Butte Creek Fishing Report

-There are a number of area fly shops that provide a Soda Butte Creek fly fishing report.
-A few to check out are listed below.
+There are several area fly shops that provide a Soda Butte Creek fly fishing report.
+Below are a few to check out.

 Trip Planning Tips